Progress report for FNC23-1359

 Participation Summary:

-- In the fall of the year, I wrote a project update to be published in the fall 2023 issue of Pomona, the journal of North American Fruit Explorers.
-The editor chose to hold the article for publication in the winter (when it's harder to get written articles due to the holidays), and this past month I sent her an updated version of my article.
-The article has yet to be published, but upon release it should give many North-American rare fruit growers a peak into the work we have been doing!
+- In the fall of 2023, I wrote a project update which was published in the winter 2024 issue of Pomona, the journal of North American Fruit Explorers.
+It gave many North-American rare fruit growers a peak into the work we have been doing!

 - Out of necessity we called a meeting on December 3, 2023 to discuss the challenges we were having obtaining hybrid seed!
 The collaboration helped me formulate a theory as to what was going wrong, and it allowed us to discuss project goals with a few other persimmon enthusiasts.